princenyeche/BOP/tutorial.md

 ### Change of Multiple Project Leads
 * You can easily now change Project lead but we didn’t stop there, you can do this in bulk for multiple projects.

-### Create Jira Service Desk Customers
+### Create Jira Service Management Customers
-* Not only can you create Jira users but you can create Jira Service Desk customers properly with their display Name.
+* Not only can you create Jira users but you can create Jira Service Management customers properly with their display Name.

 ### Deleting multiple Users
 * Let’s say you made a mistake during user import, fear not you can easily bulk delete those users.